amigaye/alx-pre_course/0x01-git/README.md

-My first readme is done now
+My first readme is done.